usgs/best-practices/README.md

 This file contains the license under which the project source code is released.
 The abscence of a license does not automatically make something open-source and therefor this file (or similar documentation) is **required**.
 Typically government work falls under "Public Domain", however [CC0-1.0][3] may be used for international recognition.

+Additionally, licenses for any library/code dependencies used or distributed with this software package should be identified and listed here in compliance with the license governing said library/code.

 ### ./README.md